rails/rails/guides/source/association_basics.md

 #### Methods Added by `has_and_belongs_to_many`

-The `has_and_belongs_to_many` association creates a many-to-many relationship with another model.
-In database terms, this associates two classes via an intermediate join table that includes foreign keys referring to each of the classes.

 When you declare a `has_and_belongs_to_many` association, the declaring class gains numerous methods related to the association.
-Some of these include:
+Some of these are:

 * `collection`
 * [`collection<<(object, ...)`][`collection<<`]